PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/050-subsidized.md

 Before implementing subsidized accounts, be aware of these important limitations:

 1. **Account Restrictions**:
    - When an account has an active subsidy, it cannot submit non-subsidized transactions
    - Only specific transactions, defined in the chain runtime are eligible for subsidization.
-All transaction related to Asset and Identity management are supported.
+AAll transaction related to Asset and Identity management are supported.
    - This restriction helps prevent fee circumvention and ensures proper subsidy tracking

 2. **Batch Transaction Restrictions**:
    - When using subsidies, batch transactions are limited to a maximum of 7 transactions
    - Nested batch calls are not supported when using subsidies

 3. **Allowance Management**:
    - Subsidies have a maximum allowance that cannot be exceeded
    - Once an allowance is exhausted, it must be renewed by the subsidizer before the key can transact again